The importance of business ethics

 - Governance; and

-The secret to mastering business ethics like Teachers Mutual Bank Limited lies in education.
+The secret to mastering what ethics are in business, like Teachers Mutual Bank Limited, lies in education.
 The rapid advance in technology is having an enormous impact on the business world.
-While the principles of ethics haven’t changed, the nature and complexity of ethical challenges have, and it takes a deep understanding of business ethics to be able to apply them effectively.
+While the principles of ethics haven’t changed, the nature and complexity of ethical challenges have, and it takes a deep understanding of business ethics to apply them effectively.